artypy/arty/README.md

 ```bash
 pip install artypy
 ```

 If you want to use cuda for nn module, you should install pytorch with cuda, or simply:
 ```bash
 pip install artypy[cuda]
 ```

+You can see usage examples in the _demo folder of the github repository.